civboot/civboot/blog/0013-civboot-languages.md

 * A size of 5 slots, causing bitsize=2 and mask = `0b11`.
 Therefore it requires
   2 bits to store 4 indexes.
-* The first slot contains the shiftvalue (amount to shift) and a bitmap for sparse type.
+* The first slot contains the shiftvalue (amount to shift) and a bitmap for which slots are children.
 If shiftvalue=0 then this is a leaf node (contains only values).
 * The remaining 4 slots contain:
-  * NULL indicating empty
-  * a pointer to a Lua value (only if shift=0)
+  * always a pointer to a Lua value or NULL (only if shift=0)
+  * a pointer to NULL or a 2S space (only if child=false), which stores the `index` and a lua value reference.
-  * a pointer to a sub-node (sparse=false), who's shift value is decreased by bitsize
+  * a pointer to a sub-node (only if child=true), who's shift value is decreased by bitsize
-  * a pointer to a 2S space (sparse=true), which stores the index and a pointer to a Lua value.
-    This is an optimization for more sparse indexed data.

 Now we want to add index `5`.
 To do so we create a root and set it's `shift=2`